The Ohio State University Center for Historical Research

 The CHR is planning a series on the problem of crisis in history.
 This proposal was spurred by the sudden challenges and uncertainties in our recent and ongoing experience with the Covid-19 pandemic: our opening conversations revolved around the sudden impact of epidemic disease but soon broadened out into a proposal on the more general nature of crisis.
 Since our first conversations the explosive sequence of events unfolding since the death of George Floyd have made our inquiry into the dynamics of crisis all the more pressing.
 By the time the series begins in 2021 the public and academy will be in a position to assess the events of the spring of 2020, and to situate them into a longer sequence of conditions, impacts, and consequences: what we might call the “before, during, and after” of CoVid19 – and the Black Lives Matter movement.
 We are already starting to reevaluate the past as well as the future in light of our moment of crisis.
 The program will start in September 2021.

-Roberto Barrios, Professor of Anthropology, Southern Illinois University, author of Governing Affect: Neoliberalism and Disaster Reconstruction (Nebraska, 2017);
+Professor Barrios is the author of Governing Affect: Neoliberalism and Disaster Reconstruction (Nebraska, 2017)

-Robin Wagner-Pacifici, University Professor of Sociology at the New School for Social Research; author of What Is an Event?
-(Chicago, 2017);
+October 1, 2021 – Robin Wagner-Pacifici, University Professor of Sociology at the New School for Social Research

 Joseph Manning, William K. and Marilyn Milton Simpson Professor of Classics and Professor of History and Senior Research Scholar in Law, Yale University, author of The Open Sea: The Economic Life of the Ancient Mediterranean World from the Iron Age to the Rise of Rome (Princeton, 2018).